OPELLA acquired by CLAYTON, DUBILIER & RICE (CD&R)

 Sanofi has announced the sale of 50% of its stake in Opella to the American fund CD&R. Opella Healthcare (formerly Sanofi Consumer Healthcare) is a company specializing in consumer healthcare products.

-OPELLA, which reported an EBITDA margin of LOGIN in 2025, is valued in this transaction at an EV/EBITDA multiple of LOGIN, representing a level LOGIN the average currently observed in the Healthcare & Pharma sector (14.4x).
+OPELLA, which reported an EBITDA margin of LOGIN in 2025, is valued in this transaction at an EV/EBITDA multiple of LOGIN, representing a LOGIN to the average currently observed in the Healthcare & Pharma sector (14.8x).

 Note that this data is based on contribution from our growing community, composed of M&A and Private Equity professionals, and has been verified by our team to ensure its accuracy.